 Dear Members of Congress,

 We’re hearing from families daily that childcare - in one way or another - is one of the most pressing barriers during the COVID 19 crisis.
 Childcare is an essential support for families, no matter the economic scenario, but is particularly crucial in this pandemic.
-While the 3.5 billion to CCDBG and the small business loans included in the CARES Act were a start to help alleviate this crisis, it has proven deeply insufficient and fails to meet the needs of families.
+While the 3.5 billion to CCDBG and the small business loans included in the CARES Act and the later 10 billion were a start to help alleviate this crisis, it has proven deeply insufficient and fails to meet the needs of families.

 The size and scope of the impact of this public health crisis on the childcare sector is profound and growing as programs across the country are already closing their doors permanently.
 Immediate action must be taken to provide, at a minimum, $50 billion to stabilize childcare.
 We can’t fully re-open our economy without funding essential childcare infrastructure because parents need safe, enriching places for their children to be so they can work; children need safe, enriching places to be so they can learn; and childcare workers need safe workplaces and fair pay.